Pierre et Gilles

 Pierre Commoy and Gilles Blanchard, also known as Pierre et Gilles, are French artists and romantic partners.
-They have been producing works together since 1976, creating a world where painting and photography meet.
-Their art is peopled by their friends and family, anonymous and famous, who appear in sophisticated life-size sets the artists build in their studio.
-They meticulously apply paint to the photographs once printed on canvas.
-Accomplished image creators, Pierre and Gilles have built up an extraordinary contemporary iconography on the frontier between art history and popular culture.
+They have been producing works together since 1976.
+Their art is peopled by their friends and family, anonymous and famous, who appear in life-size sets the artists build in their studio.
+They apply paint to the photographs once printed on canvas.
+Accomplished image creators, Pierre and Gilles have built up contemporary iconography on the frontier between art history and popular culture.

 Pierre et Gilles have sometimes attracted controversy.
 For example, in 2012 there was a public outcry in Austria when their work entitled Vive la France was displayed on large street posters to advertise the Nackte Männer (English: Naked Men) exhibition created by Ilse Haider at the Leopold Museum in Vienna.
 It depicts three naked French footballers with their genitals fully revealed: the first black, the second Arab and the third white, to represent the multi-ethnic composition of modern French society.
 The ensuing controversy led to an act of self-censorship by the artists, who decided that the largest street posters should be changed, and instead use coloured ribbons to hide the players' genitals.